IndraGunawan/symfony-docs/service_container.rst

     # the command will fail if any of those environment variables are missing
     $ php bin/console lint:container --resolve-env-vars

-.. versionadded:: 7.2

-    The ``--resolve-env-vars`` option was introduced in Symfony 7.2.

 Performing those checks whenever the container is compiled can hurt performance.
 That's why they are implemented in :doc:`compiler passes </service_container/compiler_passes>` called ``CheckTypeDeclarationsPass`` and ``CheckAliasValidityPass``, which are disabled by default and enabled only when executing the ``lint:container`` command.
 If you don't mind the performance loss, you can enable these compiler passes in your application.

-.. versionadded:: 7.1

-    The ``CheckAliasValidityPass`` compiler pass was introduced in Symfony 7.1.

 .. _container-public: